-Left Hand Down a Bit, with Leslie Phillips - The Navy Lark Special
+The Navy Lark: Left Hand Down A Bit, with Leslie Phillips

-Cast member Leslie Phillips roams the high seas of comedy, with a three hour celebration of the long-running radio favourite.
+Cast member Leslie Phillips roams the high seas of comedy, with a three-hour celebration of the long-running BBC radio favourite.
 Featuring: Operation Fag End (January 1959); The Hank of Heather (April 1959); The Lighthouse Lark (January 1960); A Deliberate Bashing (April 1963); Mr. Phillips at Dartmouth (October 1967); The Jubilee Navy Lark (July 1977).

-Long-running radio sitcom The Navy Lark is almost as much of a national institution as the Navy itself.
+The Navy Lark is almost as much of a national institution as the Navy itself.
 With a worldwide following, it remains one of BBC radio's most fondly remembered comedies, and continues to entertain new generations of listeners.
-Sub-Lieutenant Leslie Phillips welcomes you aboard the infamous HMS Troutbridge for a three-hour voyage through six classic episodes in the life and times of a legendary comic flagship.
+Sub-Lieutenant Leslie Phillips welcomes you aboard the infamous HMS Troutbridge for a voyage through six classic episodes in the life and times of a legendary comic flagship.

 Find out how The Navy Lark got started; discover who might have been in starring roles; learn how the cast of the radio series were invited to take large bits of a real-life ship!
 What other popular "Larks" appeared on radio?
 How did the Troutbridge crew come to be running their own TV company?
 How exactly did Sub-Lieutenant Phillips get through Dartmouth?
 All is revealed.